Extending the scope of the small-ball method: Introduction

 then with probability at least $1-2\exp(-c_2 \delta N)$

 In particular, on the same event,

 \end{Theorem}

-Theorem \ref{thm:SBM-intro} has many applications, but our focus here is on three directions in which it should be extended: \begin{description} \item{$\bullet$} Although a small-ball property is a rather minimal condition on a class, there are still natural situations in which it is not satisfied.
+Theorem \ref{thm:SBM-intro} has many applications, but our focus here is on three directions in which it is natural to extend its scope: \begin{description} \item{$\bullet$} Although a small-ball property is a rather minimal condition on a class, there are still important situations in which it is not satisfied.
 For example, if the class $H$ is a bounded subset of $L_p$ for some $p>2$, it need not satisfy a small-ball property.
-Indeed, even if $p=\infty$ and class members are bounded almost surely by $1$, the best possible choice of $\delta$ for a function $h$ may be as bad as $\|h\|_{L_2}^2$ (e.g. if $h$ is $\{0,1\}$-valued).
+In fact, even if $p=\infty$ and class members are bounded almost surely by $1$, the best possible choice of $\delta$ for a function $h$ may be as bad as $\|h\|_{L_2}^2$.
+As an example, fix $0 < \rho <1$ and let $h$ be a $\{0,1\}$-valued such that $Pr(h=1)=\rho$.
+Therefore, $\|h\|_{L_2}^2 = \rho$ and $Pr(|h| \geq \kappa \|h\|_{L_2}) = \|h\|_{L_2}^2$ for any $0<\kappa \leq 1/\sqrt{\rho}$, and $0$ otherwise.

 With that in mind, one would like to find a version of Theorem \ref{thm:SBM-intro} that is strong enough to deal with more general situations than classes that satisfy a small-ball property.